NShumway/open-with/PRD-v1.5.md

 - Should we support Google Drive (non-Workspace files like PDFs)?
 (Probably yes, easy addition)
 - Should we support iCloud?
 (Research needed on web interface)
 - How to handle files that require "request access"?
 (Show error, can't bypass)
+- Should popup list of "supported services" be updated dynamically as we add new services?
+- For services requiring content scripts: should we inject on page load or on-demand when user clicks icon?

+### V1 Learnings to Apply
+1. **Popup > Context Menu**: Users preferred the confirmation step; prevents accidental downloads
+2. **activeTab is powerful**: For Google, we don't need host_permissions at all — activeTab grants access on click
+3. **Files in Downloads is fine**: Users manage their own files; no need for temp directory complexity
+4. **Document title matters**: Using actual document title for filename is much better UX than document ID
+5. **Error caching works well**: Auto-clear after 30s, clear on view — simple but effective